 Artist and author AJ Kurtz has produced several cheeky and colourful little guides for Design*Sponge, including his 365-page interactive journal 1 Page at a Time, annual weekly planner Unsolicited Advice, and an interactive journal entitled Pick Me Up: A Pep Talk For Now & Later.
 And this new book of life advice for creatives is a worthy addition to an excellent series.

-This bright and vibrant book would be a great gift for writers, illustrators, designers, or anyone else who wants to be more creative... or you could buy it for yourself as a nice treat.
+It's a bright and vibrant book that would be a great gift for writers, illustrators, designers, or anyone else who wants to be more creative... or you could buy it for yourself as a nice treat.

 How to be An Artist by Jerry Saltz